CAREER GOAL: LAWYER?

 Keep in mind that information you gather from the web should not take the place of seeing a pre-law advisor.

 The ultimate responsibility for your graduate school planning rests with you.
-A Prelaw Advisors can explain what a law school education is about, suggest related readings, and provide statistical data and information (at the beginning of your senior year) about the probability of your admission to selected schools, but ... [the prelaw advisors] cannot tell you whether you will enjoy the law, or whether you will be a good lawyer, or whether you will find a job that fulfils your increased expectations upon law school graduation.
+A Prelaw Advisors can explain what a law school education is about, suggest related readings, provide statistical data and information (at the beginning of your senior year) about the probability of your admission to selected schools, but ... [the prelaw advisors] cannot tell you whether you will enjoy the law, or whether you will be a good lawyer, or whether you will find a job that fulfils your increased expectations upon law school graduation.
 The answers to these questions depend on you.

 WHY PARTICIPATE IN A PRELAW SOCIETY?